h33tlit/Jbin-website-secret-scraper/README.md

 # Ongoing Development

-1. Making the script asynchronous to make it even more faster.
+1. Making the script more faster

 <br/>
 <br/>